Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 <br>

-Webflow is a **low-code** tool that you can use to build **responsive** websites without writing a single line of code.
+Webflow is a **low-code tool** that you can use to build **responsive websites** without writing a single line of code.

-Rather, it lets you create websites by simply **dragging and dropping elements** (text, images, and buttons) onto your page, while the code is automatically written.
+Rather, it lets you create websites by simply **dragging and dropping elements** (text, images, and buttons) onto your page, while the code is **automatically written**.

-And you’re able to see what you are building close up, unlike traditional website building.
+And you’re able to **see what you are building close up**, unlike traditional website building.

 Not only does Webflow build websites, it’s also a **design tool and CMS rolled into one.**